davidwgillman/davidwgillman.github.io/ladsworkshop/schedule.md

 ## When:
 Friday, January 12 and Saturday January 13.

+## Where:
+New College of Florida
+Sarasota FL

 ## General outline:
 The workshop will consist of three talks and two panels each day.